 “Improvements” means any improvement constructed or completed by or on behalf of the Developer either upon the Burdened Land or any adjoining land including but not limited to roading, footpaths, accessways, walkways, curbing, channelling, gutters, drainage systems, conveyance, water storage or retention systems, sewage systems, filters, swales, ponds, open spaces, landscaping and planting.

 “Instrument” means this Instrument.

+“Significant Natural Areas” means those areas identified by Waikato District Council as being areas of indigenous biodiversity to be protected or enhanced as set out in the Waikato District Plan.

 General Covenants